 1031 KT Amsterdam

 Located on an island, getting to this interactive cinema museum is part of the fun.
-Catch the free ferry from the train station and in five minutes you’ll arrive at this futuristic building with striking views of Amsterdam.
+Catch the free ferry from the train station and in five minutes you’ll arrive at this futuristic building (opened in 2012) with striking views of Amsterdam.
 Families should head to the lower level for the Panorama permanent exhibit.
 Junior cinephiles will go gaga for the Pods; these mini-cinemas with cozy sofas are where you can act in a movie scene on a green screen or try your hand at movie trivia.
+There are activities, screenings and workshops for kids ages 2-12.
 Admission to Eye Film’s Panorama, open daily, is free.

 Families who are missing their kitties at home will enjoy a visit to this unique cat shelter located on a canal boat.
 Sheltering abandoned and found cats since 1968, the Poesenboot is both an adoption center and a permanent home.
 The boat is fully-equiped with bookcases lined with cat beds, cozy window seats, toys, climbing structures and even an outside terrace.
 The organization also aids in neutering as many cats as they can and they re-home 250-300 cats each year.
 The cats welcome visitors from 1pm to 3pm except on Wednesdays and Sundays.
 Donations are very welcome.